We both stand behind his office door in silence, waiting for him to let us in.

 From that moment on, I stopped drawing.

-Shortly after, I received a formal disciplinary request from a manager.
+Shortly after, I received a formal disciplinary request from one of the managers.

 I was ordered not to speak in Italian with the other Italian girl.
 Not even on our own.
 Not even at the coffee machine.